LiuYuancheng/Py_Web_Contents_Download_Tool/Readme.md

    - The main web page will be saved as:  "1_www.carousell.sg_files/1_www.carousell.sg.html"
    - The image used in the page will be saved in folder: "1_www.carousell.sg_files/img"
    - The html/imge/css import by href will be saved in folder: "1_www.carousell.sg_files/link"
-   - The js file used by the page will be saved in fodler: "1_www.carousell.sg_files/script"
+   - The js file used by the page will be saved in folder: "1_www.carousell.sg_files/script"